PoisotLab/ms_metaweb_perspectives/README.md

-that predictive approaches deployed at the continental scale, no matter their intent, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre], reinforced environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon], and on Turtle Island especially, should be replaced by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle].
-As we see AI/ML being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.* @Lamba2019DeeLea; @MoseboFernandes2020MacLea], our discussion of these tools need to go beyond the technical, and into the governance consequences they can have.
+that predictive approaches deployed at the continental scale, no matter their intent, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre], reinforced environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon], and *e.g.* as on Turtle Island, should be replaced by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle].
+As we see artificial intelligence/machine learning being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.* @Lamba2019DeeLea;
+@MoseboFernandes2020MacLea], our discussion of these tools need to go beyond the technical, and into the governance consequences they can have.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,